Man seriously injured after being stabbed in the leg near city nightclub

 Man has been seriously injured after being stabbed in the leg during attack near to town centre nightclub.

-The victim aged 21 was rushed to hospital after the attack near Popworld in Springfield Road, Chelmsford, at about 11.10pm last night.
+The victim aged 21 was rushed to hospital after the attack near Chelmsford High Street and near in Springfield Road, Chelmsford, at about 11.10pm last night.

 Police say his injuries were serious but not life threatening or life changing.